RobTillaart/PIR8575/README.md

 The library gives control over up to 16 parallel working PIR devices over I2C.

-The library is not tested with hardware yet.
+The idea for this library came up in a discussion about how to fully cover an area with PIR sensors without blind spots and how to check them.
+The existing PIR library (see below) uses the pins of a processor, which is fast.
+However there are only so many free pins for IO, so then the idea for this library popped up.

 The library is based upon the well tested PCF8575 library (stripped version) and is expected to work to some extend with the PCF8574. (to be verified).

-To connect the PIR units one has to connect a separate power supply as these cannot be powered by a typical microprocessor.
+To connect the PIR units (especially 16 ones) one has to connect a separate power supply as these cannot be powered directly by a typical microprocessor.

+The library is not tested with many PIR sensors yet.

+As always, feedback is welcome.

+### I2C address

-Base address = 0x20 + 0..7 depending on address pins A0..A2.
+The base address of teh PCF8575 = 0x20 + 0..7 depending on address pins A0..A2.

 ### Interrupts intro

-The PIR8575 (PCF8575) has an interrupt output line (INT) to notify an MCU that one of the input lines has changed status
+The PIR8575 (PCF8575) has an interrupt output line (INT) to notify an MCU that one of the input lines has changed its status.
 This can be used to prevent active polling of the PCF8575, which can be more efficient.

 See datasheet PCF8575 for details.